Docodonta: Teeth

-Compared to other early mammaliaforms, docodont molars are quite complex.
-Their structure is defined by a characteristic pattern of conical cusps, with sharp, concave crests connecting the center of each cusp to adjacent cusps.
+Upper molars

 When seen from below, the upper molars have an overall subtriangular or figure-eight shape, wider (from side to side) than they are long (from front to back).
 The bulk of the tooth makes up four major cusps: cusps A, C, X, and Y. This overall structure is similar to the tribosphenic teeth found in true therian mammals, like modern marsupials and placentals.
-However, homologizing docodont cusps to those of modern mammals has been a controversial and heavily-debated topic.
+However, there is little consensus for homologizing docodontan cusps with those of modern mammals.

 Cusps A and C lie in a row along the labial edge of the tooth (i.e., on the outer side, facing the cheek).
 Cusp A is located in front of cusp C and is typically the largest cusp in the upper molars.
 Cusp X lies lingual to cusp A (i.e., positioned inwards, towards the midline of the skull).
-A distinct wear facet is found on the labial edge of cusp X, extending along the crest leading to cusp A. Cusp Y, a unique feature of docodonts, is positioned directly behind cusp X. Many docodonts have one or two additional cusps (cusps B and E) in front of cusp A. Cusp B is almost always present and is usually shifted slightly labial relative to cusp A. Cusp E, which may be absent in later docodonts, is positioned lingual to cusp B.
+A distinct wear facet is found on the labial edge of cusp X, extending along the crest leading to cusp A. Cusp Y, a unique feature of docodontans, is positioned directly behind cusp X. Many docodontans have one or two additional cusps (cusps B and E) in front of cusp A. Cusp B is almost always present and is usually shifted slightly labial relative to cusp A. Cusp E, which may be absent in later docodontans, is positioned lingual to cusp B.

+Lower molars

 The lower molars are longer than wide.
 On average, they have seven cusps arranged in two rows.
 The labial/outer row has the largest cusp, cusp a, which lies between two more cusps.
 The other major labial cusps are cusp b (a slightly smaller cusp in front of cusp a) and cusp d (a much smaller cusp behind cusp a).
 The lingual/inner row is shifted backwards (relative to the labial row) and has two large cusps: cusp g (at the front) and cusp c (at the back).

 Two additional lingual cusps may be present: cusp e and cusp df.
 Cusp e lies in front of cusp g and is roughly lingual to cusp b.
-Cusp df (“docodont cuspule f”) lies behind cusp c and is lingual to cusp d.
-There is some variation in the relative sizes, position, or even presence of some of these cusps, though docodonts in general have a fairly consistent cusp pattern.
+Cusp df ("docodont cuspule f") lies behind cusp c and is lingual to cusp d.
+There is some variation in the relative sizes, position, or even presence of some of these cusps, though docodontans in general have a fairly consistent cusp pattern.